kenoxa/svelkit/docs/src/pages/spectre/baseline.md

 # Baseline

-> A baseline component to kickstart an elegant, consistent, and simple baseline to build upon.
+A baseline action to kickstart an elegant, consistent, and simple baseline to build upon.

 ## Why?